ngshiheng/fareview/README.md

 📈 Increase your sales and profit margins by uncovering your competitors' prices.

+## Disclaimer

+This software is only used for research purposes, users must abide by the relevant laws and regulations of their location, please do not use it for illegal purposes.
+The user shall bear all the consequences caused by illegal use.

-## Demo
+## Content

 - You may find the list of commercial beer prices [here](https://docs.google.com/spreadsheets/d/1ImvPhsWp3mRF5lz7C55Ub2Z5okzitIvU6WG77YWL5PU/edit?usp=sharing)
 - Prices updated **once** daily
--   Click [here](https://t.me/FareviewBot) to sign up for alerts
+- Click [here](https://t.me/FareviewBot) to sign up for alerts on Telegram

 # Development Setup